-Demand is on rise since decades to have a permanent and common pay commission for all the government employees and people's representation.
+Demand is being made since decades to have a permanent and common pay commission for all the government employees and people's representatives.
 Everybody in this country seems in hurry to take benefit of its position and appears afraid if he or she looses the present position time again would provide this opportunity or not.
-There was a news item few days ago about formation of a committee by the "AAP" government for making recommendations of perks and allowances for its MLAs and Ministers.
+There was a news item about formation of a committee by the "AAP" government for making recommendations of perks and allowances for its MLAs and Ministers.
 This is not an isolated case and none of the ruling party is untouched by the problem.
-SInce 7th CPC has abolished pay band and grade pay and subsumed grade pay in pay scales using different fitment factors.Recommendations of 7th CPC appears genuine to a great extent but should be looked into seriously if anomaly exists there in the pay scales of teachers.
+Since 7th CPC has abolished pay band and grade pay and subsumed grade pay in pay scales using different fitment factors.Recommendations of 7th CPC appears genuine to a great extent but should be looked into seriously if anomaly exists there in the pay scales of teachers.
 What may now be expected from the UGC pay review is clear to a great extent and it would be discussed below point wise in the light of 7th CPC recommendations.

 Structure of revised UGC pay package (5th CPC to 6th CPC)

 1. Group A Entry Level posts including Assistant Professor, Assistant Librarian, College Librarian, Assistant Director of Physical Education and College Director of Physical Education were revised from Rs 8000-13500 (pre-revised V SCPC scale) to Rs 15600-39100 with Rs 6000 AGP.